As I walked over to the car I could feel the tears welling up in my eyes. “I don’t want to do this,” I kept repeating in my head.

 When my boyfriend, Jeff saw that I was about to unload Niagara Falls, he quickly told me, “You don’t have to do this babe!”

 Let me back things up a bit.
 Since I pretty much live in NASCAR, USA it’s inevitable that I’d find friends in racing.
-You know what people in racing like to do in their spare time when they have a day off from the 40 or so weekends they spend at the track?
+A lot of my friends just can’t get a break from NASCAR, and I often find them playing FanDuel whenever they’re not on the track.
+And if that’s not enough, do you have any idea what people in racing like to do in their spare time when they have a day off from the 40 or so weekends they spend at the track?

 Yeah, my friends have a go-cart league.
 It sounds totally stupid, but they’re ridiculously organized about it.
 In addition to weigh-ins, trophies and fire suits, they have these ESPN-style videos where they show the action from the track and conduct interviews.
 A few months ago they had this brilliant idea to have their girlfriends (or girl friends) qualify for the guys.
 Basically, wherever we finished, would be the position where our guy would start.